Freddy Lim: Early life and music career

-In politics
+Entry into politics

 In January 2015, Lim founded the New Power Party.
 The next month Lim declared his candidacy for the 2016 elections, aiming to contest the Daan District legislative seat held by Kuomintang incumbent Chiang Nai-shin.
 A few weeks later, Lim ceded the race to Social Democratic Party candidate Fan Yun, choosing instead to run against incumbent Kuomintang legislator Lin Yu-fang in the Zhongzheng–Wanhua constituency.
 The Democratic Progressive Party did not nominate candidates in the constituency, choosing to support Lim, who defeated Lin in the elections held on 16 January 2016.
 Lim was assigned to the Foreign and National Defense Committee (FNDC) after taking office.
 In October, Lim announced the formation of a Tibet caucus in the Legislative Yuan, with himself as caucus leader.

-On 3 October 2018 during the FNDC hearing session, Lim inquired to re-investigate the 1987 Lieyu massacre files to render an apology for the victims' families through the Vietnamese Representative Office, but Minister of National Defence, General Yen Teh-fa disagreed, claiming that troops followed the SOP rules of the Martial Law Period to execute and have been court-martialed, then followed up in reply as "too difficult to identify the deceased due to long time, hence can not process further", which is the sole statement of the ROC government in 31 years after the Martial Law lifted in 1987.
+On 3 October 2018 during the FNDC session, Lim proposed to re-examine the 1987 Lieyu massacre files in the military archive to render a formal apology to the victims' families through the Vietnamese Representative Office, but Minister of National Defence, General Yen Teh-fa disagreed, claiming that troops followed the standard operating procedure in effect during martial law, and have been court-martialed; later the Ministry of National Defense issued a written response stating that the case "could not be processed further, as it is too difficult to identify the deceased after so much time has passed," which serve as the sole statement of the ROC government for the massacre in 31 years after martial law was lifted in 1987.